wukefe/cc20-fusion-camera-ready/readme.md

     ./run.sh src   ## save to chen-latex-src.zip

-Compare the camera-ready version and the submitted-review version
+Compare the camera-ready version and the draft-review version

     ./run.sh diff